Tight Fine-Grained Bounds for Direct Access on Join Queries: Preliminaries

-We consider three types of tasks where the problem is defined by a query and the input is a database. \emph{Testing} is the task where the user specifies a tuple of constants, and we need to determine whether this tuple is an answer to query over the database. \emph{Enumeration} is the task of listing all query answers.
-We measure the efficiency of an enumeration algorithm with two parameters: the time before the first answer, which we call \emph{preprocessing}, and the time between successive answers, which we call \emph{delay}.
-Finally, \emph{direct-access} in lexicographic order is a task defined by a query and an order where, after a preprocessing phase, the user can specify an index $j$ and expect the $j$th answer in that order or an out-of-bounds error if there are less than $j$ answers.
-We call the time it takes to provide an answer given an index the \emph{access time}.
+The problems we consider are typically defined by a query $Q$, and the input is a database $D$ for $Q$.
+We always work in the model of \emph{data complexity}, meaning the size of the query is considered constant.
+In particular, the $O$-notation may hide constant factors that depend on $Q$.
+We consider three types of tasks: \begin{itemize} \item \emph{Testing} is the task where, after a preprocessing phase, the user can specify a tuple $\vec{a}$ of constants, and one has to determine whether it is a query answer (i.e., whether $\vec{a}\in Q(D)$). \item \emph{Enumeration} is the task of listing all query answers in $Q(D)$.
+We measure the efficiency of an enumeration algorithm with two parameters: the time before the first answer, which we call \emph{preprocessing time}, and the time between successive answers, which we call \emph{delay}. \item \emph{Direct-access} in lexicographic order is a task defined by a query $Q$ and a permutation $L$ of its free variables.
+After a preprocessing phase, the user can specify an index $j$ and expects the $j$th answer in $Q(D)$ according to the lexicographic order corresponding to $L$ or an out-of-bounds error if there are less than $j$ answers.
+We call the time it takes to provide an answer given an index the \emph{access time}. \end{itemize}

+An \emph{exact reduction} from a query $Q_1$ to a query $Q_2$ is a mapping computable in linear time which associates to each database $D_1$ for $Q_1$ a database $D_2$ for $Q_2$ such that there is a bijection $\tau$ from $Q_2(D_2)$ to $Q_1(D_1)$, and $\tau$ can be computed in constant time.
+Consider two queries $Q_1$ and $Q_2$ with the same free variables.
+An exact reduction via a bijection $\tau$ from $Q_1$ to $Q_2$ is called \emph{lex-preserving} if, for every permutation $L$ of the free variables, and for every pair $(a_1,a_2)$ of answers in $Q_2(D_2)$, we have that $a_1 \prec a_2$ if and only if $\tau(a_1) \prec \tau(a_2)$, where $\prec$ represents the lexicographic order specified by $L$.
+Note that if there is a lex-preserving exact reduction from $Q_1$ to $Q_2$, and $Q_2$ has a direct access algorithm for some lexicographic order $L$ with preprocessing time in $\Omega(|D_2|)$, then $Q_1$ has a direct access algorithm for $L$ with the same preprocessing and access time complexities.